 What should I wear?

 Wool.
-If there was something better than wool for all-around outdoor use, we wouldn't be doing this.
+If there was something better than wool for All-Purpose Clothing, we wouldn't be doing this.
 Plenty more on this subject later.

 What do you mean “Satisfaction Guaranteed”?

 We're doing the best we can.
 If you are not happy, you are urged to accept a 100% refund.
 If your WeatherWool fits you comfortably, take it out and give it a rigorous field test, for a week or a month or more.
-So far, only one person has wanted a refund after the field test ... but she said the Jacket didn't fit and that must have had something to do with why she wasn't happy in the field.
-And this customer does have other pieces of WeatherWool that she is very happy with.
+This isn't much of a risk!
 Anyway ... we are guided by the philosophy of William Gladstone, which is kind of funny and is basically a NO AGGRAVATION approach to life.

 What are you trying to do?

 We're trying to make the best outerwear on the market ... the best we can figure out how to make, pure wool and pure-American.
 We want our customers to recommend WeatherWool to their family and friends, to view WeatherWool as a long-term, dividend-paying investment.
 To be the clothing parents are happy to pass along to their children.
 We want to make your single favorite Jacket that works great and looks great in the field or at a ball game or corporate retreat or even Church.
 We want WeatherWool to add to your outdoor experiences.
 And if your outdoor activities involve true extremes and serious conditions, we want WeatherWool to be the gear that performs when it is really needed.